Red Stag Chile

 Read about Trophy Export Procedures

-A combination of abundant food, great cover, and more than 80 years of selective herd management helps produce some of the biggest wild stags in the world, comparable only to certain regions of Eastern Europe.
-Stags are completely wild and all hunts are fair chase on an unfenced ranch.
-No more than six mature stags are harvested annually, so all these makes this program the most exclusive in South America.
+Our region’s unique combination of abundant food, excellent cover, and over 80 years of selective herd management has resulted in the production of some of the world’s largest wild stags, comparable only to certain regions of Eastern Europe.
+These stags are completely wild, and all hunts are conducted in fair chase on an unfenced ranch.
+Due to the limited harvest of mature stags each year, our program stands as the most exclusive in South America.

 Red Stag Chile Lodge